Wairau Affray

 • Davies, J. (1995) Kakapo Bay.
 Marlborough's Past & Present,3, p.8-9

 • Kidd, R (1988) Te Rangihaeata : a personal analysis.
-Journal of the Nelson and Marlborough Historical Societies, 2, n.2:p.26-29
+Journal of the Nelson and Marlborough Historical Societies, 2, n.2: p.26-29

 • Martin, T. (1991) What was the basis of Maori strategies in the inter-racial conflicts of the 1840s, and what was their significance for race relations?
 Selected Essays (Massey University.
-Department of History), p.18-24
+Department of History), pp.18-24

-• Narrative of the Wairau massacre, and proceedings connected therewith (1843).
+• Narrative of the Wairau massacre, and proceedings connected therewith (1843, December 23).
 Supplement to the Nelson Examiner and New Zealand Chronicle.

 • Ogilvie, G (1995, Jan) An affray at the Wairau.
-New Zealand Historic Places, n.51:p.7-9
+New Zealand Historic Places, n.51: p.7-9

 • Remarks on the Causes and consequences of the massacre (1843, December 23).
 Nelson Examiner and New Zealand Chronicle,2(94), 23, p.10